-‘Economies of Commoning’ is a practice-led research project investigating the potentials of commons-based economies to co-create spaces for civic resilience and participation in Berlin-Neukölln and beyond from a feminist perspective.
-The commons and their re-building are the leading narrative of this research, as a practical and philosophical framework of an emergent culture of mutual respect and care amongst and between human and non-human agents, of networked self-organisation and cooperation, and of a new understanding of ‘the economy’ towards new forms of social relations and ways of being in and with the world.
+‘Economies of Commoning’ is a practice-based research project investigating the potential of commoning practices to socially (re)produce and sustain common spaces for critical engagement and emancipation, in Berlin-Neukölln and beyond.
+Through a Marxist-feminist lens of care, the approach of the commons is explored as the leading narrative of this research: as a practical and philosophical framework of an emergent culture of mutual respect and interdependence amongst and between human and more-than-human agents, of networked self-organisation and cooperation, and of a new understanding of ‘the economy’ towards new forms of social relations and ways of being in and with the world.

-The motivation for this inquiry arises from two concerns: the first is to understand how emerging economies of commoning can help opening up spaces for civic resilience in countercurrent with the logic and pressures of the ‘market’.
-The second is, how design and spatial practice can foster, enable, facilitate, and sustain this process and its possible outcomes.
-In this context, designing will be investigated from a twofold perspective: from the one of the ‘expert’ designer on one side, and the one of the ‘citizen designer’ on the other.
+The motivation for this inquiry arises from two concerns: the first is to understand how ‘caring in common and caring for the common’ can contribute to the creation and sustainment of spaces of dissensus in countercurrent to the logics and pressures of neoliberal capitalism, which are shaping and limiting our subjectivities and political agencies.
+The second is, how design and critical spatial practice can foster, enable, facilitate, and sustain this process and its possible outcomes.
+In this context, designing will be investigated from an ‘indisciplinary’ perspective (Rancière) in order to avoid and overcome boundaries of collective knowledge-making created by discipline, reclaiming thought for everyone.

-Being part-time, the research runs over a period of 6 years and consists of four main parts informing each other:
+Being part-time, the research runs over a period of 6 years (2016-22) and consists of four ongoing main parts informing each other:

 (1) expert interviews,

-I am an interdisciplinary designer and researcher working at the crossroads of design, art, activism, research, and education.
-My activities are driven by a passion for socio-political and environmental issues, DIY-culture and peer-to-peer learning.
-I am co-founding member of the non-profit organisation AoA, a collaborative transdisciplinary activist research network led by design.
-After some ten years of living and working abroad I am now based in Berlin with my family.
+I am a designer, organiser and researcher working at the intersection of socially engaged design, art, research, and education.
+My activities are driven by a passion for political and environmental issues, DIY/DIT-culture and mutual learning.
+I am co-founder and chairwoman of the design/research practice AoA, co-initiator of the aforementioned Common(s)Lab, and active member of the transdisciplinary project space >top.
+After around ten years of living, learning and working abroad, I am now based in Berlin with my family.

 About this website: